 Judge Leventhal began his legendary legal career as a law assistant to Civil Court Judge Louis Rosenthal.
 In September of 1982, he started his own law practice, working as a sole practitioner until 1989 when he co-founded and became partner of the law firm Rosenthal, Vallario, Leventhal and Coffinas.
 In addition to being a litigator at a private firm, Judge Leventhal served as part-time counsel to the New York State Assembly (1991-1994), Editor in Chief of the Barrister, the legal quarterly publication of the Brooklyn Bar Association (1982-1994), Editor in Chief of Veritas, the legal publication of the Brooklyn Law School Alumni Association (1982-1984), and Trustee of the Brooklyn Bar Association (1987-1994).

 After 15 years of private practice in Brooklyn, Judge Leventhal was elected to serve as a Justice of the Supreme Court of the State of New York in Kings County in November 1994.
-During his time in Kings County, Judge Leventhal was designated to preside over the nation’s first felony Domestic Violence Court, which he did for 12 years.
+During his tenure in Supreme Court, Judge Leventhal was designated to preside over the nation’s first felony Domestic Violence Court, which he did for nearly 12 years.
 The “DV Court” was cited for its best practices at the Northeast States Domestic Violence Registry Conference in November 1997 and has been observed by jurists and court administrators from New York and other states as well as other countries.
 He also presided over a guardianship part for alleged incapacitated persons.
 This assignment required the supervision of the management of assets, medical malpractice, and personal injury awards as well as other economic issues concerning incapacitated individuals.